- Resources for Accessibility in Online Classes

 Breaks/seating accommodations/access to food and drink: These accommodations may not be relevant in online classes since students can manage their own learning environment.
 Be aware that students may turn off their cameras to facilitate these accommodations on their own.

 | Back to top |

-Instructors will need to provide relevant testing accommodations to students via the online testing platform they are using.
-Information about creating online assessments can be found here.
-See below for which accommodations may still be relevant for instructors to provide.
+Instructors will need to provide relevant testing accommodations regardless of the format of exam (online or in person) Information about creating online assessments can be found here.
+See below for which accommodations may still be relevant for instructors to provide for online classes.

 Reduced distraction environment: This accommodation is not relevant if students are taking online quizzes/exams from with their own environments since they can choose their location and manage distractions themselves.

 Extended time for testing: All activities with a time limit need to have extended time (1.5x or 2x) adjusted accordingly.
 Extended time does not apply to assignments/exams that take place over several days.
 Canvas allows you to adjust the time limit for specifics students.
 See this link for how to adjust the time in Canvas.
 SSD has also created a PDF with instructions to add extended time for students in Canvas Quizzes for this process.

 Computer for essays: This accommodation is not relevant if students are taking online quizzes/exams using their own devices.

 Adaptive equipment for testing: This accommodation is not relevant if students are taking online quizzes/exams using their own devices. **It is important to ensure the format of the exam is accessible.
 SSD staff are available to consult if needed.**

 No Scantron: This accommodation is not relevant if Scantrons are not being used.

 Breaks/Food and Drink: These accommodations may not be relevant if students can manage their own testing environment.
 However, if tests are using a proctoring service instructors will need to account for breaks as part of the approved accommodations.